krosenfeld-IDM/laser-generic/docs/software-overview/database.md

 The tutorial [Build SIR models](../tutorials/sir.md) demonstrates how these two classes can be implemented.

-## SortedQue
+## SortedQueue

 Timing of events is an important function for agent-based models.
-Management and tracking of values, especially as the number of agents reaches the millions, can be problematic. `SortedQue` is a custom process created for LASER to track and sort these values, and works directly with `LaserFrame` object arrays.
+Management and tracking of values, especially as the number of agents reaches the millions, can be problematic. `SortedQueue` is a custom process created for LASER to track and sort these values, and works directly with `LaserFrame` object arrays.